byronnDev/4V-GYM/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

+`npm install -g @angular/cli` to install Angular CLI

+On Windows client computers, the execution of PowerShell scripts is disabled by default.
+To allow the execution of PowerShell scripts, which is needed for npm global binaries, you must set the following execution policy:
+`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned`

+if you have an error with `npm install` try `npm install --legacy-peer-deps`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.